 Autopom! and CarShield performed well in our 2021 review of the best extended car warranty providers, each placing in the top five spots.
 Both offer competitive terms and coverage options.
-Click below to receive free, no-obligation quotes.
+Click above to receive free, no-obligation quotes.

 Overview of autopom! and CarShield

 Below, we’ve listed a few key highlights of each extended car warranty company.

 |Years in Business||Founded in 2010||Founded in 2005|

 |Longest Coverage Term Available||7 years||—|

 |Maximum Mileage Limit||150,000 miles||300,000 miles|

 Autopom! stands for Automotive Peace of Mind.
 Customers can choose between four coverage plans, but options vary depending on your state.
 We like the company’s simple quotes process, reasonable payment plans and highly rated service.

 CarShield offers the best extended car warranties for drivers on a budget.
 Customers can choose between five comprehensive plans as well as specialty contracts for all-terrain vehicles (ATVs) and motorcycles.
 What makes CarShield unique is its brokered car warranty buying experience.
 It sells vehicle service contracts from American Auto Shield, a reputable extended car warranty developer and administrator.